Battle of Xingshi

 The Battle of Xingshi was fought between the states of Cao Wei and Shu Han in 244 during the Three Kingdoms period in China.
 The location was at Mount Xingshi (興勢山), which is situated north of present-day Yang County, Shaanxi, and is now part of the Changqing National Nature Reserve.
 The battle was an attempt by Cao Shuang, the regent of Wei, to conquer Wei's rival state, Shu.
 It ended in complete failure.

 Background

 Despite facing strong opposition in the Wei court, Cao Shuang believed that the campaign was viable, especially when the Shu commander, Jiang Wan, withdrew his main force from Hanzhong to Fu County (涪縣) in October 243.
 Cao Shuang and his protégés concluded that with numerical superiority, their army could easily conquer Hanzhong before Shu reinforcements arrive.
 Even if they failed to eliminate Shu, the fall of Hanzhong would be sufficient to increase Cao Shuang's fame and influence in the Wei court.

+After the battle of Hanzhong, Wei Yan was appointed as the Administrator of Hanzhong (漢中太守).
+During his tenure, he built several fortified outposts at strategic locations on the roads leading to Hanzhong then would garrison them with elite soldiers.
+Although enemy forces would assault them, they were beaten back.
+Those outposts were still active by the time of the battle of Xingshi.
+Wang Ping would use those previous arrangements to achieve his victory against Cao Shuang's forces.